 Furthermore, Korean brands still have a lot to learn from domestic brands when it comes to localization, innovation, and mastering online platforms as well as Chinese social media.

 For example, Chinese brands Florasis and Perfect Diary were able to stand out thanks to their creative approach, advertising, and marketing strategies on social media.

 On the same topic: Are Korean Beauty Brands Winning Over Western Beauty groups in China?

-Following China’s rapid digitalization over the past decade, several e-commerce platforms were able to stand out in the Chinese market, grabbing over 782 million users as of 2020, and enabling this enormous spurt of China’s e-commerce sector.
+Following China’s rapid digitalization over the past decade, several e-commerce platforms were able to stand out in the Chinese market, grabbing more than 800 million users as of 2022, and enabling this enormous spurt of China’s e-commerce sector.
 Thus, it is important for cosmetic brands to sell their products online, using e-commerce platforms.

 Over the years, Tmall was able to attract the majority of online shoppers, as well as thousands of international brands selling cosmetic products.

 Nonetheless, platforms like JD.com and Tmall only accept high-quality products and brands that already have a good reputation in China.
 The Korean cosmetic products you’ll find on Tmall are most of the time from well-known brands.

 Founded in 1998 by Liu Qiangdong in Beijing, JD (which stands for Jingdong 京东) was at the beginning only a magneto-optical store, which diversified over the years with electronics, computers, mobile phones, etc. In 2004, it opened its online retail platform and quickly became one of the two massive B2C online retailers in China with its competitor the Alibaba-run Tmall.

 Now, JD.com is partly owned by the giant Tencent, which has 20% of its stake.
 As of 2022, JD.com has over more than 500 million active customers.